 It occurs in bamboo thickets and second growth forests in river valleys and hillsides to 1,700 m.
 It feeds on insects but also takes lizards, small fish, crayfish, snails and nectar (Pratt et al. 1987, Thibault 1988).
 It is thought to breed exclusively in bamboo thickets (P. Raust in litt.
 2007).

+The causes of the species's decline are unknown (Thibault and Cibois 2017).
 The development of hydro-electricity opened up the interior of the island with new roads and tracks (P. Raust in litt.
-2007).
-This increased access has lead to a considerable increase in the exploitation of bamboo as well as invasion by the neotropical weed Miconia and an increase in tourists in four-wheel drive vehicles.
-These factors have modified the habitat considerably, and most worryingly have caused a loss of breeding habitat, as well as causing disturbance to birds (P. Raust in litt.
-1999, P. Raust in litt.
-2007).
+2007), leading to a considerable increase in the exploitation of bamboo as well as invasion by the neotropical weed Miconia and an increase in tourists in four-wheel drive vehicles.
+These factors have modified the habitat considerably and have caused a loss of breeding habitat, as well as causing disturbance (P. Raust in litt.
+1999, 2007).
 The introduction of feral cats Felis catus, rats Rattus spp.
 (A. Gouni in litt.
 2012) and many alien bird species, including the aggressive Common Myna Acridotheres tristis, may also contribute to its rarity (Thibault 1988, Seitre and Seitre 1991).

 Conservation Actions Underway